stefanbc/Ingia/README.md

 yarn install
 ```

-Available tasks:
+Available script you can run for development and production:

-* `yarn dev` - will build the whole theme unminified.
+* `yarn dev` - will build the whole theme for testing.
-* `yarn build` - will build the whole theme for production.
+* `yarn prod` - will build the whole theme for production.
-* `yarn watch` - will watch for any file modifications and will build.
-Will also build on start.
+* `yarn watch` - will watch for any sass file modifications and will build.
+* `yarn zip` - will zip the theme for production.
+* `yarn validate` - will validate the zip created with the previous command.
+* `yarn deploy` - will build the theme for production, zip and validate.